 - Retirement plans.

-Benefits could also include less obvious things like severance pay packages, stock options, health and wellness programs, employer-paid day care centers, education assistance programs and scholarship funds, prepaid legal services, employee assistance programs, long-term care insurance, telecommuting, and adotion assistance.
+Benefits may also include severance pay packages, stock options, health and wellness programs, employer-paid day care centers, education assistance programs and scholarship funds, prepaid legal services, employee assistance programs, long-term care insurance, telecommuting, and adoption assistance.

 The Affordable Care Act (ACA)

 The benefits world as we know it changed in March 2010 when President Barack Obama signed comprehensive healthcare reform legislation, also known as the Affordable Care Act (ACA), into law.
 The ACA expands the federal government’s control over health insurance and health care and also places major new responsibilities on employers, healthcare providers, and others.
 The changes — and there are lots of them — are being phased in from 2010 through 2018.

 Employers must remain in compliance with the provisions already in place and continue to strategically plan for and implement the provisions set to go into effect in the future.
 They must also be ready and watching for new healthcare insurance reform-related regulations and guidance.

 By and large, federal benefits law began in 1974.
 That’s when Congress passed ERISA.
 ERISA’s main purpose is to protect employees from losing their pensions due to harsh vesting rules or poor management, but the law covers health benefits as well.
 ERISA protects both the employees who participate in your health plan and the family members they cover — spouses and children.

 ERISA affects the following aspects of managing health benefits:

 - It says what information you must give to employees, their dependents, and others.